Xovium-Tech/px4-gazebo-gstreamer-camera-plugin/README.md

 GStreamer camera streaming for PX4 SITL with Gazebo Harmonic.

 The plugin reads frames directly from Gazebo's rendering camera and sends them as RTP/H.264 over UDP.
-Unlike the default PX4 Harmonic GStreamer plugin, it does not subscribe to `gz.msgs.Image`, which avoids the extra Gazebo Transport image path.
+By bypassing the `gz.msgs.Image` and Gazebo Transport path used by the default PX4 Harmonic GStreamer plugin, it reduces unnecessary frame handling and copying, resulting in lower CPU overhead and better streaming performance.

+Unlike the default PX4 GStreamer plugin, which is effectively limited to a single camera stream per plugin instance, `GstPlaneCameraSystem` can stream multiple cameras at the same time.
+Several cameras can be mounted on the same aircraft, with each camera using its own UDP port, frame rate, bitrate, and encoder settings.

 Features:

-- multiple camera streams
+* multiple cameras on the same aircraft
-- independent UDP ports
+* independent stream settings and UDP ports for each camera
+* direct access to Gazebo rendering cameras
+* lower CPU overhead compared with the Gazebo Transport image path
-- x264 software encoding
+* x264 software encoding
-- optional NVIDIA `nvh264enc`
+* optional NVIDIA `nvh264enc`
-- dynamic camera discovery and cleanup
+* dynamic camera discovery and cleanup
-- automatic pipeline restart after GStreamer errors
+* automatic pipeline restart after GStreamer errors

 Tested with PX4 v1.16 and Gazebo Harmonic.